Hazey8709/webScraper-Tut/README.md

 **Use**: *NPM, Express Axios, Cheerio.*

 *I choose to do a web scraper for a few reasons.
-I will be using Axios and Cheerio, both are a NPM package.
+I will be using Axios and Cheerio, both are a NPM package. <br>
 Scraper will take information from various web sites and display them in categories on web Page.
-In this tutorial I will show and explain whats going on.*
+In this tutorial <br>
+I will show you the code and explain whats going on.
+The reason I picked a webscraper was to show others that there <br>
+are more possibilities then what we see or have been learning.
+It's possible if we try.* <br>

 <br>